No, Kylie Jenner Isn't Suing People Over Rise & Shine

 Advertisement

 "Lies lies lies.
 Never did this.
-Wow," Jenner first replied to a viral tweet about the rumor, later adding:
+Wow," Jenner first replied to a viral tweet about the rumour, later adding:

 guys, please don’t believe everything you read.
 I have not sent any Rise and Shine cease and desist letters. 🤦🏻♀️ Rise and Shine was an unexpected moment..
 I had a lot of fun with it, and I have laughed so hard seeing everyone’s memes since the video came out a few weeks ago..— Kylie Jenner (@KylieJenner) November 10, 2019